view7677/java-interview-questions/pages/Java_8.md

 #### 28. Why do we need Default method in a Java 8 Interface?

+Default methods in an Interface provide backward compatibility feature in Java 8.

+Let say there is an interface Car that is implemented by BMW, Chevrolet and Toyota classes.
+Now a Car needs to add capability for flying.
+It will require change in Car interface.
+Some of the car classes that do not have flying capability may fail.
+Therefore a Default Implementation of flying methods is added in Car interface so that cars with no flying capability can continue to implement the original Car interface.

 #### 29. What is the purpose of a Static method in an Interface in Java 8?

+A Static method in an Interface is utility or helper method.
+This is not an object level instance method.
+Some of the uses of Static method in an Interface are:

+**Single Class**: There is no need to create a separate Utils class for storing utility or helper methods.
+We can keep these methods in same interface.

+**Encapsulation**: With Static methods, complete behavior of a Class is encapsulated in same class.
+There is no need to maintain multiple classes.

+**Extension**: It is easier to extend a Class/API.
+If we extend a collection ArrayList, we get all the methods.
+We need not extend Collections class also.

 #### 30. What are the core ideas behind the Date/Time API of Java 8?

+There are three core ideas behind the Date/Time API of Java 8:

+**Immutable-value classes**: The new API avoids thread-safety and concurrency issues by ensuring that all the core classes are immutable and represent well-defined values.

+**Domain-driven design**: The new API is modeled on precise domain with classes that represent different use cases for Date and Time.

+The emphasis on domain-driven design offers benefits like clarity and understandability.

+**Separation of chronologies**: The new API allows people to work with different calendar systems.
+It supports the needs of users in different areas of the world likes Japan or Thailand that don’t follow ISO-8601.

 #### 31. What are the advantages of new Date and Time API in Java 8 over old Date API?

+ome of the advantages of Java 8 Date Time API over existing Date API are:

+**Concurrency**: Existing Date Time classes (such as java.util.Date and SimpleDateFormatter) are not thread-safe.
+This does not work well in concurrent applications.
+In new Date Time API, developer does not have to deal with concurrency issues while writing date-handling code.

+**Better Design**: Date/Time classes prior to Java 8 have poor API design.
+For example, years in java.util.Date start at 1900, months start at 1, and days start at 0.
+It is not very intuitive.
+Java 8 Date Time API handles it very well.

+**No need for 3rd Party Libraries**: With the popularity of third-party Date/Time libraries like Joda Time, Java has to make its native Date/Time API comparable.
+Now we can use the Java API instead of using 3rd party libraries.

 #### 32. What are the main differences between legacy Date/Time API in Java and Date/Time API of Java 8?